Mr.Keynes and the... Complexity! A suggested model for the General Theory

-Following the lines traced by Keynes, goods and money might be seen as types of assets with a potential return, depending on three ``attributes'': the yield, which is representable as the positive effect of having that good; the carrying/maintenance cost, which is the set of costs associated to it; the liquidity premium, which is the potential convenience given by the power of disposal, net of costs (\gt, pp.$225$-$226$): \begin{quotation} Let us consider what the various commodity-rates of interest over a period of (say) a year are likely to be for different types of assets.
+All possible assets, ranging from money to goods, have a potential return based on three ``attributes'': the yield, i.e., the positive effect of having that good; the carrying/maintenance cost, i.e., the set of costs associated to it; the liquidity premium, i.e., the potential convenience given by the power of disposal, net of costs (\gt, pp.$225$-$226$): \begin{quotation} Let us consider what the various commodity-rates of interest over a period of (say) a year are likely to be for different types of assets.
 Since we are taking each commodity in turn as the standard, the returns on each commodity must be reckoned in this context as being measured in terms of itself.
 There are three attributes which different types of assets possess in different degrees; namely, as follows: (i) Some assets produce a yield or output $q$, measured in terms of themselves, by assisting some process of production or supplying services to a consumer. (ii) Most assets, except money, suffer some wastage or involve some cost through the mere passage of time (apart from any change in their relative value), irrespective of their being used to produce a yield; i.e. they involve a carrying cost $c$ measured in terms of themselves.
 It does not matter for our present purpose exactly where we draw the line between the costs which we deduct before calculating $q$ and those which we include in $c$, since in what follows we shall be exclusively concerned with $q-c$. (iii) Finally, the power of disposal over an asset during a period may offer a potential convenience or security, which is not equal for assets of different kinds, though the assets themselves are of equal initial value. [...]